 With Health Savings Accounts (HSAs), individuals and businesses buy less expensive health insurance policies with high deductibles.
 Contributions to the accounts are made on a pre-tax basis.
-The money can accumulate year after year tax free, and be withdrawn tax free to pay for a variety of medical expenses such as doctor visits, prescriptions, chiropractic care and premiums for long-term-care insurance, which may not include cover for all the health conditions, as for example fatigue, and that’s why people sometimes buy chronic fatigue supplements on sale online specially for this.
+The money can accumulate year after year tax free, and be withdrawn tax free to pay for a variety of medical expenses such as doctor visits, prescriptions, chiropractic care and premiums for long-term-care insurance, which may not include cover for all the health conditions.
 Participating employers can also contribute to accounts, on behalf of their employees.

 Here are the 2017 limits for individual and family coverage, which were announced by the IRS in Revenue Procedure 2016-28.
 They are determined after the IRS applies cost-of-living adjustment rules, and the changes in the Consumer Price Index for the relevant period.